A criterion for sharpness in tree enumeration and the asymptotic number of triangulations in Kuperberg's G2 spider: Proof of Theorem

 \subsection{Asymptotic singular expansion of $\psi$ near $y(1/7)$}

 Let $\Delta_{1/\rho}$ be the Delta-domain from Proposition \ref{prop-psi}.
-We apply a ``bootstrapping" procedure to \eqref{eqn-B_sing} to derive an asymptotic singular expansion for $\psi=y^{-1}$ near the singularity $1/\rho$ (the general idea of bootstrapping and some examples are discussed in \cite[Ch.
-2]{De Bruijn}).
-Precisely, we show the following, with $\lambda$ as in \eqref{eqn-lambda}. \begin{prop} Set $V=1-\rho z$.
-The function $\psi$ admits the following singular expansion: as $z\to 1/\rho$ in $\Delta_{1/\rho}$, where
+We apply a bootstrapping procedure to \eqref{eqn-B_sing} to derive an asymptotic singular expansion for $\psi=y^{-1}$ near the singularity $1/\rho$.
+The general idea of bootstrapping as well as some examples are discussed in \cite[Ch.
+2]{DeBruijn}.
+Precisely, we show the following, with $\lambda$ as in \eqref{eqn-lambda}. \begin{proposition} Set $V=1-\rho z$.
+The function $\psi$ admits the following singular expansion: as~$z\to 1/\rho$ in $\Delta_{1/\rho}$, we have where